-When bentonite clay helps to expel these toxins, it could be saving you from disease as well as other serious illnesses that come along with these.
+When bentonite clay helps to expel these toxins, it could save you from disease as well as other serious illnesses that come along with these.

-What’s unique about this clay is that it actually produces an electrical charge in the body, which by nature is a negative charge.
-Most of the toxins that are present in your system are positively charged, so this means that simply by coming into contact with these, they will attack them, grab hold and then release them.
-Think of them like helpful scavengers that are out to get the ‘bad guys’ (the toxins) and escort them out of your body.
+What’s unique about this clay is that it produces an electrical charge in the body, which by nature is a negative charge.
+Most of the toxins in your system are positively charged, so simply by coming into contact with these, they will attack them, grab hold and then release them.
+Think of them as helpful scavengers out to get the ‘bad guys’ (the toxins) and escort them out of your body.

 This process can actually work far better than some of the detox diets that you may have seen or even tried yourself.
-With a detox diet, you’re working with your own body to try and eliminate the toxins.
-With bentonite clay, you are adding a substance that is already armed and ready to get those toxins out.
+With a detox diet, you’re working with your body to eliminate the toxins.
+With bentonite clay, you add a substance already armed and ready to get those toxins out.
 It’s a shorter, more effective pathway.

 Treats Skin Wounds

-Another key benefit that bentonite clay offers is that it can help heal skin mishaps such as poison ivy, dermatitis, or other wounds.
-All you have to do is smear the clay on the skin as if it was a mask and then let it sit there to react with the pores.
+Another key benefit of bentonite clay is that it can help heal skin mishaps such as poison ivy, dermatitis, or other wounds.
+All you have to do is smear the clay on the skin like a mask and then let it sit there to react with the pores.

-Using it on a regular basis may help alleviate issues with acne, facial swelling, irritation, as well as allergic reactions.
+Using it regularly may help alleviate issues with acne, facial swelling, irritation, as well as allergic reactions.

 It also acts as an antibiotic treatment when applied topically to the skin.
 This ensures it helps you calm skin infections and may even help speed up the time for a wound to heal.